A Simulation Study of Ultra-relativistic Jets -- II. Structures and Dynamics of FR-II Jets: Jet Structures

 As noted above, the jet is injected to the uniform background in our simulations, assuming that the jet propagation is confined within the cluster core region.
 In the case of giant radio galaxies that expand out to several 100~kpc into stratified halos, the jet head is expected to be decelerated due to the lateral expansion; then, the evolutionary trend of $\mathcal{A}$ may differ somewhat from that shown in Figure \ref{f5}.

-In short, the morphology of the jet including the shape of the cocoon is primarily governed by the jet power, $Q_j$, but only weakly dependent on $\eta$ and $\zeta$.
+In short, the morphology of the jet including the shape of the cocoon is primarily governed by the jet power, $Q_j$, and less dependent on $\eta$ and $\zeta$.
 Hence, we present mainly the fiducial models with different $Q_j$ in describing jet flow dynamics in the next section.
 The other models will be used to examine the parameter dependence of the problem.